TitanEmbeds/Titan/README.md

 ## Join us!
 Come and talk with us at our very own [discord server](https://discord.gg/z4pdtuV)!
 We offer support too!

+## Translate for us!
+Visit us over at our [CrowdIn project](http://translate.titanembeds.com/) and teach Titan how to speak your language!

 ## Disclaimer
 This project is never to be used as a replacement for Discord app.
 It is used in conjunction for a quick and dirty Discord embed for websites.
 Some uses are via shoutboxes, etc.